wu9961/image-checker/README.md

 Node.js seems to lack a library that indicates the quality of an image.

-Hopefully can save some time spent on manually inspecting photos!
+Hopefully using this library/cli, you can save some time spent on manually inspecting photos!

 ## dependencies

 - Node 8.11.3 or higher

-## features
+## features (in development!)

 - library to give quality measurements of a given image
 - also can be used as CLI (command line tool)